 Periodic inspection of the tractor is an important preventive maintenance measure.
 Make it a habit to visually check for loose fastening devices or any evidence of abnormal operation.
-Regular cleaning and polishing of exterior surfaces will give greater satisfaction in owning and operating the ELEC-TRAK tractor and will enhance resale or trade-in value.
+Regular cleaning and polishing of exterior surfaces will give longer life and promote better work habits.